Solarplate Troubleshooting Guide

 Double exposure guidelines and trouble shooting:

 Since the double exposure technique is one which requires much more experimentation, it is important to understand the principle of the aquatint screen.
 When exposing the plate to the screen each exposure unit differs as does the sun.
 Therefore, TEST FIRST!
 Expose a small plate to the screen in a step scale with varying times.
 Wash out the plate and print it.
-If you find for example that it works with 90 seconds, you might try exposing your artwork for the same amount of time.
-If you have a dense artwork give it longer; a thin artwork would necessitate shorter
+If you find for example that it works with 3 minutes, you might try exposing your artwork for two and a half minutes (2.5).
+If you have a dense artwork expose the art longer; a thin artwork would necessitate shorter.